BeingPedro/msmanager/README.md

 It's just the begin, maybe it could be bigger some day.
 So, you could help me!

 NOTE: I used PHP as my first language...
-I want to change it to RoR o NodeJS coming soon.
+I want to change it to RoR o NodeJS coming soon. \n
-      Visit http://tesis-prueba.hol.es/proyecto-tesis-NUBE/ to see the prototype
+      Visit http://tesis-prueba.hol.es/proyecto-tesis-NUBE/ to see the prototype\n
       User and PW: admin

 BTW *Nice 2 meet you!*